 The new site plays home to features, including the standard posting and advertising of openings, as well as a resource library, chat feature and the ability to get in touch with a rep from the site for assistance.
 That's all pretty run-of-the-mill fare, though.
 The notable tweaks to the site include a revised Applicant Management System that helps shorten the time to hire in this increasingly competitive job environment, as well as significant employer branding tools that enable companies to make this site an attractive outpost - including things such as embedded video and "company updates."

-One final plus regarding Glassdoor: When on this site, you can rest assured that a user is actively seeking job opportunities, as opposed to idly surfing or just contemplating a move.
+Another plus regarding Glassdoor: When on this site, you can rest assured that a user is actively seeking job opportunities, as opposed to idly surfing or just contemplating a move.
 The entire rationale for the site essentially shepherds traffic into a self-selected audience of job shoppers, which cuts down on dilettantes while also contributing to the shortened time to hire.

 The Cost of a Glassdoor Appeal